davidudo/altschool-nodejs-project-one/README.md

   - returnBooks ```POST```
   - updateBook ```PUT```

-Also, I built a basic frontend application that interacts with the API.
+Also, I built a basic frontend demo application that interacts with the API. **NOTE:** While building the frontend demo, I discovered that only `GET` and `POST` methods worked, so the functions that work with `PUT` and `DELETE` methods were not functional

 ## Usage